Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: Techniques Overview

-\paragraph{Randomization on a Sequential Sub-Routine.} The most crucial ingredient that enabled Gutenberg and Wilff-Nilsen's improvement over Abraha, Chechik and Krinninger's is a new way of designing the sequential sub-routine mentioned above.
-This sub-routine computes hop-restricted paths from each vertex in some order and modifies the graph on the fly based on these paths.
-Although with their innovation, Gutenberg and Wilff-Nilsen managed to make the sub-routine more robust and space efficient, they failed to improve its running time.
-It turns out that simply replacing hop-restricted paths with hop-dominant paths in this sub-routine will not work.
-The technique we employ to speed up this sub-routine is by applying randomization.
-Instead of going through the vertices one by one, we randomly select some vertices, compute only the single source hop-restricted paths from these vertices, and magnify the modification on the graph so that it approximates the deterministic procedure.
+\paragraph{Randomization on a Sequential Sub-Routine.} In the previous algorithm, they obtain hop-restricted paths as well as the congested vertices altogether using a sequential sub-routine.
+This sub-routine computes single-source hop-restricted paths from each vertex in some order and modifies the graph on the fly based on newly congested vertices.
+The technique we employ to speed up the previous sub-routine is by applying randomization.
+Instead of going through the vertices one by one, we randomly select some vertices, compute only the single-source hop-restricted paths from these vertices, and magnify the modification on the graph so that it approximates the original deterministic procedure (\cref{sec:randomization}).
 Our argument here is that even if we skip the majority of the vertices, our randomized sub-routine is still a good approximation of the original deterministic sub-routine.

-\paragraph{Construction for Efficient Concatenations.} We prove that there is a protocol to concatenate a small amount of hop-dominant paths to recover all-pairs shortest paths by constructing it from Gutenberg and Wilff-Nilsen's protocol to concatenate a small amount of hop-restricted paths to recover all-pairs shortest paths.
-This means that we can concatenate hop-dominant paths efficiently by using hop-restricted paths as an oracle.
-However, since hop-restricted paths are not as easily computed as hop-dominant paths, we can not afford to obtain this oracle.
-In order to get rid of the requirement on this oracle, we categorize the recovered paths into two types.
+\paragraph{Construction for Efficient Concatenations.} We show that if we are given an oracle that tells us the final length and hop of each shortest $s$-$t$ path, we can efficiently concatenate hop-dominant paths to ``witness'' these shortest paths.
+To get rid of this oracle, we categorize the recovered paths into two types.
 The first type is those that are concatenations of exactly two hop-dominant paths, and the second type is those that are concatenations of more than two hop-dominant paths.
-We deal with the first type using a copy of Gutenberg and Wiff-Nilsen's data structure with some modification, and the second type with a Dijkstra-like sub-routine.
+We deal with the first type using a copy of Gutenberg and Wiff-Nilsen's data structure with some modification (\cref{sec:typei}), and the second type with a Dijkstra-like sub-routine (\cref{sec:typeii}).